Bulk-Boundary Correspondence in 2D Photonics: Analysis and Simulation: Numerical examples

-In light of the boundary condition \eqref{eqn:Null-DtN12}, of principal interest is the minimum singular value $\sigma_{\min} (\DtN_1 + \DtN_2)$. \figref{fig:sigmin-emode-gyro-2bars} demonstrates a sharp drop in $\sigma_{\min}$ at a particular frequency ($a / \lambda \sim 0.42$) within the overlap between the two band gaps.
-This sharp drop can be contrasted with the smooth variation of the minimum singular values of the two DtN operators separately (\figref{fig:sigmin-emode-gyro-2bars}), which indicates that a qualitative change occurs when two structures are put together and share a common interface.
-The maximum order of spatial harmonics is $M = 4$, so that the total number of harmonics between $-M$ and $M$ is nine.
+In light of the boundary condition \eqref{eqn:Null-DtN12}, of principal interest is the minimum singular value $\sigma_{\min} (\DtN_1 + \DtN_2)$. \figref{fig:sigmin-emode-gyro-2bars} (left) demonstrates a sharp drop in $\sigma_{\min}$ at a particular frequency ($a / \lambda \sim 0.42$) within the overlap between the two band gaps -- in contrast with the smooth variation of the minimum singular values of the two DtN operators separately.
+Thus, a qualitative change occurs when two structures are put together and share a common interface.
+The maximum order of spatial harmonics is $M = 4$, so that their total number is $2M+1 = 9$.
 Very similar results were obtained with $M = 3$ and $M = 5$.
-The mode corresponding to $\sigma_{\min} (\DtN_1 + \DtN_2)$ is illustrated in \figref{fig:sigmin-emode-gyro-2bars}.

-The BBCP states that the number of topologically protected boundary modes is equal to the difference $|C_1 - C_2|$ of the gap Chern numbers of the respective structures.
-The gap Chern number of the gyromagnetic structure can be calculated as in \cite{Fukui-Chern-numbers05,Zhao-WeiSha-Chern20} and for the gap around $a / \lambda \sim 0.41$ is equal to 1.
-Therefore one interface mode is expected to exist within that gap, under the assumption that the BBCP holds.
-The numerical simulation is consistent with that.

-An alternative theoretical explanation is that in this gap the mode of the gyromagnetic structure transitions from symmetric to anti-symmetric, whereas the mode for the dielectric/magnetic structure undergoes the opposite transition.
-In 1D, this consideration is sufficient to prove the existence of the boundary mode \cite{Thiang-Zhang-Bulk-interface-1D-2023,Tsukerman-Markel-EPL2023,Coutant-Lombard-impedance-topology-2024}.
-In 2D, the change-of-parity argument is notable but, unfortunately, not sufficient to prove the BBCP.

-Additional observations can be made if the condition $\sigma_{\min} (\DtN_1 + \DtN_2)$ is recast as a generalized eigenproblem relating the two DtN operators:

-This type of problem is well known in domain decomposition / non-overlapping Schwarz methods \cite{Despres-nonoverlapping-Schwarz91,Lions-nonoverlapping-Schwarz96,Gander-nonoverlapping-Schwarz2002}.
-The Maxwell boundary conditions are satisfied if and only if there exists an eigenvalue $\lambda(s) = -1$ at some frequency.
-(Recall our convention for the normal directions $n$ to be \textit{into} each of the two strips, so that $\hat{n}_1 = -\hat{n}_2$, but we omit these indexes of $n$ for brevity.)
-While this reformulation of the problem is trivial, it is interesting that in all numerical simulations performed so far, there is only one negative eigenvalue of \eqref{eqn:DtN2-eq-lambda-DtN1}.
-If the respective symmetric eigenmode in material 2 transitions into an antisymmetric one across the gap, and the mode in material 1 undergoes the opposite transition, then this negative $\lambda$ varies continuously from zero to $-\infty$ and must indeed be equal to $-1$ at some point (\figref{fig:Re-lambda-gyro-eps}).